The Serena has one of the best locations in Stone Town...

 Drinks included: Drinks are not included.

-Honeymoons: The Serena is a beautiful and extremely well run hotel situated right on the water front in Stone Town.
-It is great place to spend the last few nights of a special holiday, whilst exploring this fascinating place.See more ideas for Honeymoons in Zanzibar
+Honeymoons: The Serena is a beautiful and extremely well run hotel situated right on the waterfront in Stone Town.
+Offering luxurious accommodation and excellent service, it’s a great choice for a honeymoon to Zanzibar.
+You’ll enjoy stunning sunset views at this romantic hotel.See more ideas for Honeymoons in Zanzibar

 Wellbeing: There is a small spa at the Serena, which can provide the usual range of beauty treatments that you would expect from an international hotel.See more ideas for Wellbeing in Zanzibar